John-R-Wallace-NOAA/adcomp/README.md

                # The CRAN install of TMB doesn't install the "Eigen" library (nor the TMBad library) in TMB/include.
                # When there is no 'Eigen' library, the next line instructs the 'g++' call to use the 'RcppEigen' package instead.
                paste0("-I",qsystem.file("include",package="RcppEigen"))[useRcppEigen],
-               -Wno-ignored-attributes"[useRcppEigen], # Needed to remove excess warnings under Windows when the 'RcppEigen' package is used. paste0("-I",qsystem.file("include/contrib",package="TMB"))[useContrib],
+               -Wno-ignored-attributes"[useRcppEigen], # Removes excess warnings under Windows when the 'RcppEigen' package is used. paste0("-I",qsystem.file("include/contrib",package="TMB"))[useContrib],
                ...